big-data-lab-team/benchmark-har-data-stream/README.md

-A benchmark of data stream classification for human activity recognition on connected objects
+Numerical precision, classification accuracy, and memory footprint in the Mondrian Forest
 =============================================================================================

 This repository contains the script, the datasets, and the source code to conduct a benchmark of data stream classifiers.
-The original study was proposed in [here](https://arxiv.org/abs/2008.11880).
+The original study was proposed in [here] (not published).
 The results were obtained with the version 1.0 of this repository.

 Requirements